jasonadu/-/README.md

 speed(speed=None):
 Set the turtle’s speed to an integer value in the range 0..10.
 If no argument is given, return current speed.

+### done
+done():
+Starts event loop - calling Tkinter’s mainloop function.
+Must be the last statement in a turtle graphics program.